top of page

 What happens in a therapy session?

-Due to Covid-19 consultation sessions can take place online or with a telephone call.
-We can then decide the safest way to conduct therapy sessions.
-For more information on Art Therapy please click here to be taken to the British Association of Art Therapists website which will provide current information about Art Therapy.
+Art therapy sessions can take place online or with a telephone call.
+We can then decide the safest way to conduct therapy sessions in place where you feel comfortable.
+For more information on Art Therapy please click here to be taken to the British Association of Art Therapists website which will provide current information about Art Therapy at www.baat.org.

 Most therapy sessions start with a short 'check-in' to cover the most important aspects of your week or topics that have been present in your every day life.
 Sessions will then continue to work around topics that are decided by you, the therapist will aim to reflect, discuss and understand your experience.
 As the session comes to a close it is necessary to have a period of reflection to ensure that you are feeling able to end the session in a planned manner.